Wednesday, August 15, 2012

 Hi friends,

+As some of you know I have spent the last several months consumed by cooking.
 Long story short, I started recipe testing for Dirt Candy, a restaurant in the East Village, and I can't stop.
 It is a delicious addiction.
 But, in order to support and feed my addiction, I need to feed YOU.
 See long story.

 So, I invite you to Tall Table, a supper club at SPINE house, our beautiful and spacious apartment in South Williamsburg.
 Please help me get started by first liking Tall Table's Facebook page, then coming for dinner and finally spreading the word.